Lokmanya Tilak Terminus–Karaikal Weekly Express

 Lokmanya Tilak Terminus–Karaikal Weekly Express is an express train of the Indian Railways connecting Lokmanya Tilak Terminus in Maharashtra and Karaikal of Union Territory of Puducherry, near Tamilnadu.
 It is currently being operated with 11017/11018 train numbers on a weekly basis.

 Service

-The 11017/Mumbai LTT–Karaikal Weekly Express has an average speed of 53 km/hr and covers 1628 km in 30 hrs 40 mins.
-11018/Karaikal–Mumbai LTT Weekly Express has an average speed of 48 km/hr and covers 1628 km in 33 hrs 45 mins.
+The 11017/Mumbai LTT–Karaikal Weekly Express has an average speed of 53 km/h and covers 1628 km in 30 hrs.
+40 mins.
+11018/Karaikal–Mumbai LTT Weekly Express has an average speed of 48 km/h and covers 1634 km in 33 hrs.
+45 mins.
 This train was initially planned to operate between Mumbai LTT to Velankanni due to huge demand from devotees but later destination changed to Karaikal.

 Route and halts

 The important halts of the train are: